GEROMAX/redmine_subtask_list_accordion/README.md

 * Add accordion feature to subtask-list.
 * Add function 'Expand this tree', 'Collapse this tree' and 'Expand next level all' to context-menu.
+* Add preferences of expand tree at first time.

 ## Compatibility